BorjaZarco/graphql-api/README.md

 ### Apollo vs GraphQl-Express

 Having tried both, I have not seen any difference other than simplicity.
 This fact made me choose graphql-express over apollo, since its implementation is much simpler and understandable.

+NOTE: Apollo was finally chosen since it had more documentation on auth and subscriptions